ctih1/MessageAi/README.md

 `--skip-extract`: Used during  `--easy-setup`.
 Skips extracting messages, which assumes you already have a list of sentences ready

 `--ignore-from <array of strings>`: Used during `--easy-setup`.
 Ignores certain chats while extracting.
-Uses JSON style array syntax.
-For example, if we were to ignore people "Mathew" and "James", we'd use `src/message_ai_nevalaonni/__init__.py --easy-setup --ignore-from ["Mathew","James"]`.
-If you're confused, ask ChatGPT
+Seperates people by commas, For example, if we were to ignore people "Mathew" and "James", we'd use `src/message_ai_nevalaonni/__init__.py --easy-setup --ignore-from Mathew,James`.
+NOTE: Do **NOT** use spaces between commas.

 `--check-gpu`: Checks if GPU is available.